jguzzo522/twaterwell/README.md

-# Predicting Water-well Functionality based on Analysis from Model 4: Gradient Boosting Classifier
+# Predicting Water-well Functionality Using Gradient Boosting Classifier
 Water scarcity is a significant threat to human life in Tanzania.
 There are many water-wells in the country that try to address the issue of water starvation.
 However, the data indicate that many are non-functional.

 ## Goal